What is VeChain (VET)? A beginner’s guide

 VeChain team and history

-Founded in 2015, VeChain is one of the oldest players in the blockchain industry.
-With offices in China, France, Singapore and Japan, VeChain first started life as a subsidiary of BitSe, one of China’s biggest blockchain companies.
+Founded in 2015, VeChain is one of the older players in the blockchain industry.
+With offices in China, France, Singapore and Japan, VeChain first started life as a subsidiary of BitSe, one of China’s biggest blockchain companies at the time.

 The project is also backed by the VeChain Foundation, which was established in Singapore in July 2017 as a non-profit organization.
 CEO Sunny Lu has more than a decade’s experience as an IT executive in Fortune 500 companies, while CFO Jay Zhang has over 14 years’ experience as a senior manager with PwC and Deloitte.

-VeChain has lined up several impressive partnerships to help drive future growth and adoption, including agreements with:
+VeChain has lined up several partnerships to help drive future growth and adoption, including agreements with:

 - PwC.
-In May 2017, VeChain became a portfolio company of PwC’s incubation program “to accelerate the application of blockchain in Hong Kong and South East Asia markets”.
+In May 2017, VeChain became a portfolio company of PwC’s incubation programme “to accelerate the application of blockchain in Hong Kong and South East Asia markets”.